 \section{Method}

-For our adaptation of the \ac{OPLS} method, we employ the same nomenclature as in the work by~\cite{rosipal_overview_2006}.
-Given the subspace vectors $\vec{w} \wedge \vec{t}$ we assume that any symmetry operations on $\vec{w}$ will commute to $\vec{t}$.
+For our adaptation of the \ac{PLS} method, \ac{EPLS}, we employ the same nomenclature as in the work by~\cite{rosipal_overview_2006}.
+We present an overview of the method in Figure~\ref{fig:epls-method-graph}.

+It should be noted that the journal $J$ and ``analytes'' $A$ are respectively previously denoted $X$ and $Y$ in regular \ac{PLS}.
+The journal $J$ is simply named in this way since it is a record of the different patients and their biometrics.

+We begin by specifying the encoding formula for the problem at hand.
+A formula is on the form:

+Meaning that $y$ is inspected by encoding an $X$ matrix constituting of the values of $x_4$ from $J$, the binary class expansion of $x_3$ from $J$ and a binary class expansion of the binomial pair combinations of $x_1$ and $x_2$ from $J$.
+With a binary class expansion we mean that $C$ encodes patient $p$ ``diabetic'' biometric marker status as 1 or 0.
+As a concrete example we might have the patient journal as in Table~\ref{tab:journal}.
+Which according formula, assuming $x_1 = \text{Diabetic}, x_2 = \text{Smoker} \ldots$, would encode into Table~\ref{tab:formulaencodedmx}

+As one can discern from Table~\ref{tab:formulaencodedmx} that the attributes are exploded into their value form and multi-class attributes, i.e. Diabetic here, compounded with the other attribute's value form.

+Given the subspace vectors $\mat{W} \wedge \mat{T}$ we assume that any symmetry operations on $\mat{W}$ will commute to $\mat{T}$.
 Habitually for our numerical experiments, we treat a set of gene expressions as the feature matrix $\mat{X}$ and the patient journal, with coarse-grained end states, as the sample response matrix $\mat{Y}$.
 As such $\mat{X}$ either represent a microarray- or a \ac{FPKM} \ac{RNA}-sequence matrix.

 The formulation of groups is done by retrieving journal value entries for a group present in the statistical formula enclosed with parentheses and a leading `$C$'.
-Example
+Example:

 would retrieve the \texttt{Group} journal value entries.